Code-Institute-Submissions/trevthedev777-hangman/README.md

 - Enter the name of the application and state your region
 - Deployment method was linked to my Github account
 - In settings I had to insert a Config Var or Key: PORT and Value: 8000
+- Added build packs of Python and Node.js
 - Select deploy site and watch the magic and enjoy your efforts

 ## Credits